-The Section 151 Officer will instigate a formal investigation, in consultation with Internal Audit and the relevant Head of Service/ Strategic Director, to be undertaken by the appointed Investigating Officer.
+The Section 151 Officer will instigate a formal investigation, in consultation with Internal Audit and the relevant Assistant Director/ Strategic Director, to be undertaken by the appointed Investigating Officer.
 In the absence of the Section 151 Officer, their responsibilities are transferred in the first instance to the Deputy Section 151 Officer, then the Monitoring Officer or Chief Executive.